vortex-data/vortex/docs/file_format.rst

    +++

-   In practice, the Vortex file format has four top-level sections: IPC messages (data, followed by statistics), schema, layout, and the footer.
-The footer describes the location of the schema and layout, which in turn describe how to interpret the serialized IPC messages.
-The schema describes the logical type.
+   The Vortex file format has two top-level sections:

+   1. Data (typically array IPC messages, followed by statistics, though that's a writer implementation detail),
+   2. Footer, which contains the schema (i.e., the logical type), the layout, a postscript (containing offsets), and an 8-byte end-of-file marker.

 .. _included-codecs: